'The Essential Sports Spread Betting Website'

 2. One player to beat another - the more he/she wins by, the more you win.

-3. The number of aces in the tournament
+3. The number of tie-breaks in the tournament

-4. The number of dueces in a match
+4. The number of fifth set games in the mens singles.

 5. The mens/womens winner etc etc